maximtereshchenko/conveyor/README.md

     * Given schematic dependencies, task performs operations on the project and optionally produces artifact to be used by other schematics
     * Task can opt in for caching by declaring its inputs and outputs
+    * The property `conveyor.tasks.cache.directory` defines the directory, where tasks should store cached outputs.
+It is relative to the directory, where the schematic definition is located.
+      The default value is `.conveyor-cache/tasks` located in the root schematic's directory following by directories consisting of schematic's group and name
 * Properties
     * Properties are user-defined key-value pairs
     * Properties are inherited from a schematic used as a template